Get A Quote for Bike Insurance

 Cairn O'Mount - Scotland (Cat 3)

-Is this the steepest road in Scotland?
-Scotland has some massive road climbs.
-Bealach na Bà is the one most talked about, as one of few category 1 road climbs in the United Kingdom.
-This is largely due to its length of 9.32km.
-We decided to opt for an even steeper summit - Cairn O'Mount.
+Cairn O’Mount in Scotland poses a question: Is this the steepest road in Scotland?
+While Bealach na Bà often captures headlines as one of the few category 1 road climbs in the United Kingdom (largely due to its length of 9.32km), Cairn O'Mount presents a steeper challenge.

 The gradient is rarely constant.
 And this makes it a really difficult climb to pace your effort.
 You need to save some energy in the early sections because the last kilometre is the hardest.
 A truly steep hill.